Call this direct line and speak with Rob immediately: (801) 363-8500

 Free Attorney Consultation

-Come in with questions and leave with confidence that your auto accident case will be handled properly.
-Call (801) 363-8500 or fill out the contact form on this website to schedule a free initial consultation with a lawyer at our Salt Lake City office.
+If you have been injured in a car accident and are unsure how UT no-fault insurance works, contact Rasmussen & Miner to speak with a car accident attorney and find out what your legal options are.
+Call our office today or fill out the contact form on this website to schedule a free initial consultation with a lawyer at our Salt Lake City office.